BouncingPixel/Node-Template-Basic-/README.md

 ### /schemas/

 Contains any schemas for ORM models.
 They are placed here, so they may be used by client and server side.
+See below in the `/server/models/` section for more information.

 ### /server/controllers/